SAR-mango/SinESC/README.md

 # Overview
-SinESC brings Sinusoidal Motor Control to the FPV community without giving up standard features or low cost.
+SinESC brings Sinusoidal Motor Control to the FPV community without compromising standard features or low cost.

 There are two versions of SinESC.
 Wing Edition and Multi Edition: